pirey/seabird/README.md

 A Vim theme based on hue 202 <img src="http://www.colorhexa.com/00a2ff.png" height="24" width="24">, a soothing blue of sea and sky.
 The light version is **seagull**; the dark, **petrel**.

+seabird is mathematically derived, largely through application of two widely-used measures of readability: the standard minimum contrast ratio of 3:1 (['recommended by the ISO'](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html#visual-audio-contrast-contrast-73-head)), and the AA accessible minimum of 4½:1 (['recommended by the W3C'](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html#visual-audio-contrast-contrast-73-head)).

-Featuring gui (Linux/Windows GVim, MacVim, Neovim), terminal, and true (24-bit) colour support.
+seabird features gui (Linux/Windows GVim, MacVim, Neovim), terminal, and true (24-bit) colour support.

 ## screenshots